-Bolton deputy faces contempt threat from Dems as he looks to courts to resolve subpoena standoff
+Bolton deputy faces contempt threat as he skips deposition, seeks court ruling to resolve standoff

 He continued: "If your clients' position on the merits of this issue is correct, it will prevail in court, and Dr. Kupperman, I assure you again, will comply with the Court's judgment."

-The letter signals Kupperman will not appear for the deposition, with no court ruling yet handed down.
+His attorney has claimed Kupperman is facing "irreconcilable commands" by the legislative and executive branches that the courts must resolve.

-It came in response to a stern warning issued Saturday from House Intelligence Committee Chairman Rep. Adam Schiff, D-Calif., House Foreign Affairs Committee Chairman Eliot Engel, D-N.Y., and House Oversight Committee acting Chairwoman Carolyn Maloney, D-N.Y.
+The Sunday letter came in response to a stern warning issued Saturday from House Intelligence Committee Chairman Rep. Adam Schiff, D-Calif., House Foreign Affairs Committee Chairman Eliot Engel, D-N.Y., and House Oversight Committee acting Chairwoman Carolyn Maloney, D-N.Y.
 The Democrats claimed that the issue of whether Kupperman should comply with a congressional subpoena or White House instructions “cannot be decided by a court,” and accused the Trump administration of having a hand in the lawsuit as a tactic for impeding the investigation.

 After he was subpoenaed, Kupperman filed a lawsuit in federal court on Friday asking a court whether he should accede to House demands for his testimony or to assert "immunity from congressional process" as directed by President Trump.